-Bailing someone out of jail can be extremely advantageous for a number of reasons.
+Bailing someone out of jail can be a big decision because if the person misses their court date, you are held liable for the full amount of the bond if you paid a bail bondsman.
 If a person is facing jail time, having the ability to walk free during the time of their trial can help them to get their affairs in order and make appropriate arrangements if they do face jail time.
 Posting bail can also make sure a person can still go to work, still care for family members, and more.

 Perhaps one of the most compelling reasons to bail someone out of jail is to make sure that they can work on their defense.
 It can be extremely difficult to meet with a lawyer on the inside of a jail or speak in private.